ddev/ddev-drupal-solr/README.md

 1. Change SOLR_CORENAME environment variable in the `environment:` section.
 2. Change your Drupal configuration to use the new core.

+You can delete the "dev" core from `http://<projectname>.ddev.site:8983/solr/#/~cores/dev` by clicking "Unload".

 ## Caveats

 * This recipe won't work with versions of Solr before `solr:8`, and Acquia's hosting [requires Solr 7](https://docs.acquia.com/acquia-search/).
 You'll want to see the [contributed recipes](https://github.com/ddev/ddev-contrib) for older versions of Solr.